VitalikLevin/Bounce-s-Adventure/README.md

 #### License

-This project has no license and it was made by Vitaliy Levin.
+This project has [MIT License](/license.txt) and it was made by Vitaliy Levin.